Chidera Ejuke

-Chidera Ejuke (born 2 January 1998) is a Nigerian professional footballer who plays as a winger for Spanish club Sevilla and the Nigeria national team.
+Chidera Ejuke (born 2 January 1998) is a Nigerian professional footballer who plays as a winger for club Sevilla and the Nigeria national team.

 Club career

 In March 2017, Ejuke signed a three-year contract with Eliteserien side Vålerenga.
 In July 2019, he moved to the Netherlands to play for SC Heerenveen, ignoring interest from clubs as Besiktas JK and Lazio.

 CSKA Moscow

 On 28 August 2020, CSKA Moscow announced the signing of Ejuke from Heerenveen on a four-year contract.

 On 30 September 2020, He scored the third goal in a 3–1 derby win over Spartak Moscow.

 Loan to Hertha BSC

 On 3 July 2022, Ejuke suspended his contract with CSKA Moscow for the 2022–23 season, having taken advantage of the FIFA ruling relating to the Russian invasion of Ukraine.
-On 13 July 2022, Ejuke joined Hertha BSC in Germany for the 2022–23 season, He came on in the 56th minute of Hertha Berlins 3-1 loss to Union Berlin for his debut on the 6 August 2022.
+On 13 July 2022, he joined Hertha BSC in Germany for the 2022–23 season, He came on in the 56th minute of Hertha Berlins 3–1 loss to Union Berlin for his debut on 6 August 2022.